ducdv98/ng-screenshot-to-code/README.md

 ## Usage

 1. Open the application in your browser
+2. Choose your preferred AI provider in the settings (OpenAI, Claude, or Gemini)
-2. Upload a screenshot or input Figma design details
+3. Upload a screenshot or input Figma design details
-3. Wait for the AI to process and generate the code
+4. Wait for the AI to process and generate the code
-4. View and edit the generated code in the Monaco editor
+5. View and edit the generated code in the Monaco editor
-5. Preview the component in real-time
+6. Preview the component in real-time
-6. Download the component files for use in your project
+7. Download the component files for use in your project

 ## Contributing